mccurdyc/gothamgo2018-neighbor/proposal/gothamgo2018-neighbor-proposal.md

 1. Title

-  Multi-project GitHub search and arbitrary concurrent exploration in Go
+  Multi-project GitHub Search and Advanced Concurrent Repository Exploration in Go

 2. Elevator Pitch (300 characters)

-  Go has excellent lib support for interacting with GitHub and writing concurrent code.
-While creating a tool for dynamic repository search and arbitrary concurrent exploration, I encountered common obstacles such as concurrent design, un- v. buffered chans and the importance of community standards.
+  When creating a tool in Go for advanced GitHub search and concurrent repository exploration, we encountered many challenges.
+In addition to highlighting how community standards support language and package discovery, this talk explains the design decisions that we made to support concurrency.

 3. Audience Level (Beginner?
 Intermediate?)